aaemnnosttv/post-link-shortcodes/readme.txt

 == Description ==

-Aptly titled *Post Link Shortcodes*, the plugin dynamically creates shortcodes for each registered post type.
-These shortcodes can be used to create an html anchor to the post, post type archive or just return the URL for either.
+This plugin dynamically adds a collection of helpful shortcodes for each registered post type.
+These shortcodes can be used to return URLs, or generate HTML elements like anchors and images to the related post!

 Each post type will have 2 shortcodes created for it where `{type}` is the name of the post type.
 Eg: `post` or `page`